-The Spanish Steps is another very popular attraction that is located in the heart ("Centro Historico") of Rome.
-It is also one of Rome's favourite romantic spot and one of the most popular's city landmark.
+The Spanish Steps is another top-rated attraction located in Rome's heart ("Centro Historico").
+It is also one of Rome's favorite romantic spots and one of the most popular city landmarks.

-Tourists and visitors are welcomed to use and walk these stairs but they are no a good place to sit down, relax and even less picnic on.
+Tourists and visitors are welcome to use and walk these stairs, but they are no good places to sit down, relax, and even less picnic on.
 People usually enjoy going through the steps and appreciate the shops and restaurants in the Spanish Square area.
-The steps are also at a walking distance from the Trevi Fountain and the Piazza Navona.
+The steps are also at walking distance from the Trevi Fountain and the Piazza Navona.